AlexeyZabalotcki/clevertec-test-task-backend/README.md

 }
 ```
 * You can add as many products as required.
 * Adding a discount card is optional, as it is used to get a discount on promotional products.
+* You can download the receipt in the Pdf format just paste ```http://localhost:8083/receipt/<receipt's id in the db>```
+in browser.